wbreeze/transmigration/docs/index.md

 ## Time
 All of this takes time.
 The backups can take hours, even a day the first time you run them.
 Plan ahead.
-You might want to test, and this also takes time:
+You might want to test (and this also takes time):
 * Using the backup and restore procedures on some small amount of data, to verify that they will work and you know how to use them.
 * Using the local backup as insurance for a trial-run of the entire